Saber2pr/saber2pr.github.io/Web3/BuildFreqtradeCryptocurrencyQuantitativeTransactionRobot.md

 sudo apt install docker-ce
 ```

-### two。 Install freqtrade and initialize the project
+### 2. Install freqtrade and Initialize the Project

-ssh After logging into your server, press the following command in the terminal to start:
+After logging into your server via SSH, start in the terminal with the following commands:

-> it is more convenient to use vscode's ssh remote container development!
+> It is recommended to use the SSH remote container of VS Code for more convenience!

 ```sh
 mkdir ft_userdata